Research and Innovation

 Hoover Institution

-Established by Herbert Hoover—a member of Stanford’s Pioneer Class of 1895 and the 31st U.S. president—the Hoover Institution marked its centennial in 2019.
+Established in 1919 by Herbert Hoover—a member of Stanford’s Pioneer Class of 1895 and the 31st U.S. president.
 Former Stanford Provost and U.S. Secretary of State Condoleezza Rice assumed the role of director on September 1, 2020.
 From its initial charge to collect materials documenting the experience of war and the pursuit of peace, the institution stands today as the world’s preeminent archive and policy research center dedicated to freedom, private enterprise and effective, limited government.
+Visit the Hoover Institution website to learn more.

 Jasper Ridge Biological Preserve

-Jasper Ridge Biological Preserve, located in the Santa Cruz foothills about 15 minutes from the main Stanford campus, encompasses 1,193 acres and provides a natural laboratory for ecosystem research and teaching.
+Jasper Ridge Biological Preserve (‘Ootchamin ‘Ooyakma), located in the Santa Cruz foothills about 15 minutes from the main Stanford campus, encompasses 1,193 acres and provides a natural laboratory for ecosystem research and teaching.
 Docent-led tours are offered to groups aligned with the preserve’s mission to contribute to the understanding of the Earth’s natural systems through research, education, and protection of the preserve’s resources.

 Call: 650-851-6813